eXpOSNitc/expos-docs/docs/faq.md

     What you learn is very little compared to what is needed to become an OS expert.
 So, listing out everything is impossible.
 But here are some important misses:

     - The XSM machine allows you to store a character string in a memory word.
 No real machine architecture permits you to do such stuff.
 This is made possible just because XSM is a software simulated.
 However, XSM makes your data manipulation job much simpler without getting bogged down by details of data formatting.
-It is in principle possible to implement eXpOS on “more real” machines like <a href="http://en.wikipedia.org/wiki/MIPS_instruction_set" target="_blank">MIPS</a>.
+It is in principle possible to implement eXpOS on “more real” machines like [MIPS](http://en.wikipedia.org/wiki/MIPS_instruction_set).
 However, this would involve considerably more time and effort.
     - The project involves very little work involving input-ouput, device interfacing, security or networking.
 Moreover the file system and multi-user support are very primitive.
-The methods studied won't scale up when there is <a href="https://en.wikipedia.org/wiki/Computer_multitasking#Preemptive_multitasking" target="_blank"> pre-emptive multitasking </a>.
+The methods studied won't scale up when there is [pre-emptive multitasking](https://en.wikipedia.org/wiki/Computer_multitasking#Preemptive_multitasking) .

 ??? question "8.
 What are the system requirements for working on the eXpOS package?"
     We expect you to have a Linux/Unix Machine with Lex/Flex and Yacc/Bison software packages installed.
-(For Flex/Bison installation on your Linux system, see <a href="http://en.kioskea.net/faq/30635-how-to-install-flex-and-bison-under-ubuntu" target="_blank">link</a>).
-Once you have these, you can download the eXpOS package by following instructions at <a href="./support_tools-files/setting-up.html" target="_blank"> Setting Up</a>.
+(For Flex/Bison installation on your Linux system, see [link](http://en.kioskea.net/faq/30635-how-to-install-flex-and-bison-under-ubuntu)).
+Once you have these, you can download the eXpOS package by following instructions at [Setting Up](./support_tools-files/setting-up.html).

 ??? question "9.
 What are the contents of the eXpOS package?"
-    The eXpOS package available <a href="./support_tools-files/setting-up.html" target="_blank">here</a>
+    The eXpOS package available [here](./support-tools/setting-up.md)
     comes with the following:

-    - A simulator for the <a href="arch_spec.html" target="_blank">Experimental String Machine (XSM)</a>
-    on which you implement eXpOS.
+    - A simulator for the [Experimental String Machine (XSM)](./arch-spec/index.md) on which you implement eXpOS.
 The machine consists of a CPU, Memory and a disk and a small Input-Ouput subsystem.
-    - A compiler (into the XSM machine) for the <a href="support_tools-files/spl.html" target="_blank">System Programmer's Language (SPL)</a> using which you will be writing all your code for implementing eXpOS.
+    - A compiler (into the XSM machine) for the [System Programmer's Language (SPL)](./support-tools/spl.md)
+    using which you will be writing all your code for implementing eXpOS.
 SPL is a simple programming language which essentially is an extended assembler for the XSM machine, specifically designed for the eXpOS package.
-    - A compiler (into the XSM machine) for the <a href="support_tools-files/expl.html" target="_blank">Experimental String Language (ExpL)</a>.
+    - A compiler (into the XSM machine) for the [Experimental String Language (ExpL)](./support-tools/expl.md).
     This language is used for writing application programs that can run on top of eXpOS.
 You will be using this language for writing some of the user level programs of the OS including the shell.
 Test programs that are used to test your OS will also be written in ExpL.
-    - An interface tool called <a href="support_tools-files/xfs-interface.html" target="_blank">XFS-interface</a>
+    - An interface tool called [XFS-interface](./support-tools/xfs-interface.md).
     that allows you to transfer data files and executable programs from your Unix/Linux system into the hard disk of the XSM machine.
     - You also download the source code of all the above tools and their formal specification